savioxavier/termlink/README.md

 More examples can be found in the [`examples/`](examples/) directory.

-For a quick start, execute the following in your terminal
+For a quick demo, execute the following commands in your terminal:

 ```bash
 git clone https://github.com/savioxavier/termlink.git